Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies-Japanese.md

 # Notes about configuring Security log auditing

 * You can configure the Security log audit policies with Group Policy at an organizational level, with the Local Security Policy Editor (`gpedit.msc`) for standalone machines, or use scripts to configure them with the built-in `auditpol` command.
-* You should always enable Security log auditing at the sub-category level (`Computer Configuration\Windows Settings\Security Settings\Advanced security audit policy settings\System Audit Policies` in Group Policy) instead of the broad category level as the latter will usually enable too many events and will override any granular settings you made at the sub-category level.
+* You should always enable Security log auditing at the sub-category level (`コンピューターの設定\Windowsの設定\Securityの設定\監査ポリシー詳細な構成\システム監査ポリシー` in Group Policy) instead of the broad category level as the latter will usually enable too many events and will override any granular settings you made at the sub-category level.
 * There are sub-categories and event IDs that are in this documentation but not actually used or are not needed for investigations.
 Only the important ones that you should enable are listed.
 * You cannot turn on or off specific event IDs, only sub-categories at the most granular level.
 This is unfortunate as sometimes there will be a couple of noisy event IDs that you can not disable unless you disable the entire sub-category.
 * The number of sigma rules were taken at 2022/09/24.
 Be aware that even if there are few or no sigma rules for a certain event, it does not mean that the event is not important.